 For someone with a damaged cornea, a corneal transplant is often their last hope of restoring vision.
-This sight-saving operation is only possible because someone chose to donate their cornea after their death.
+Donate your eyes when you no longer need them, so that others may see.

 About Us